nim-lang/nimble/readme.markdown

 Library packages are likely the most popular form of Nimble packages.
 They are meant to be used by other library or binary packages.

-When nimble installs a library it will copy all of its files into ``$nimbleDir/pkgs/pkgname-ver``.
+When Nimble installs a library, it will copy all of its files into ``$nimbleDir/pkgs/pkgname-ver``.
 It's up to the package creator to make sure that the package directory layout is correct, this is so that users of the package can correctly import the package.